Board of Directors

 Tom Stack [Board Vice President] spent 20 years in the Rock and Roll merchandise industry.
 This eventually led to his position as a licensee of one of the world's most influential bands, the Grateful Dead, where he managed and negotiated worldwide licensing operations, the band's retail website and all of their merchandising endeavors.
 Tom also worked “across the table” with rock legend Carlos Santana, creating and distributing merchandise to clients worldwide.
 Tom works as a Broker Associate in the Orinda office of Coldwell Banker Residential Real Estate.
 Helping clients achieve their dreams or realize their goals is a process he takes seriously and enjoys very much.
 In the Fall of 2009, Tom joined the Board of Directors of the Town Hall Theatre in Lafayette, where he specializes in fund-raising via music promotion in the venerable treasure of a theatre that he is so proud to represent.
 He currently lives in Lafayette's Burton Valley with his wife Kiki, son Sam, and cockapoo Jammer.

-Carrie Meehan [Board Secretary] Carrie and her family are new to Lafayette, having moved to the area in 2009 after spending 13 years in Ireland.
+Carrie Meehan [Board Secretary] Carrie and her family moved to the area in 2009 after spending 13 years in Ireland.
 After receiving her B.A.
 (French) from Wayne State University in Detroit, Carrie lived in San Francisco from 1989-1997 where she became a lawyer, practiced law, got married (Paddy), had a daughter (Leah), and then moved to Ireland.
 In Ireland the focus was on raising children (Louis arrived in 1999), property development, overseeing their furniture stores, and organizing events for internationally renowned Irish Psychic Medium Sandra O’Hara.
 Carrie continues to organize these events in the U.S. Carrie and Paddy wanted Leah and Louis to experience life in the U.S. as well, hence the return move to the bay area in 2009.
 Both of Carrie’s children are thespians, and Louis has been involved in several productions at Town Hall Theatre.
 Carrie has worked with at-risk high school students on probation at a court school in San Francisco.
 Carrie is thrilled to serve on Town Hall Theatre’s board and help to increase awareness of the truly phenomenal quality of theatre and education that takes place here.

 Denise Altaffer [Board Treasurer] is passionate about theatre and loves being a part of the show-any show- from inception through maturity on closing night.
 Formerly a Spanish Bilingual Elementary School teacher in Oakland, Denise pays the bills by working as Operations and Finance Manager for her family’s Real Estate Investment and Property Management business.
 However, what she really enjoys is being part of a theatre!
 While it was in business, Denise was very involved in the Crossroads Theatre Company and their education program, California Theatre Arts, where she was frequently seen stage managing and running sound and lights for the education program shows and house managing for the main stage performances.
 Denise has served as Company, Stage and Costume Manager for the Young Performers Company, a local vocal performance group.
 Both of her children are avid performers and all three are ecstatic to have found a new home with THTC.
 Denise lives in Lafayette with her husband, Michael, their two children, Will and Adrian, their two crazy dogs, Maxx and Bloo and the noisy cockatiel, JJ.